kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on an MLS facility which that person owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§171.309]], 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321 and is fabricated and installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.323   Fabrication and installation requirements.|§171.323]].
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§§171.309]], 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321 and is fabricated and installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.323   Fabrication and installation requirements.|§171.323]].

 \(2\) A proposed procedure for operating the facility.